Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 - In case of bear markets or any unforseen events which reduce the branch budgets the facilitator(s) have to revise renumeration in sync with market conditions.

-- The team has to have caps on certain activities where members can invoice unlimited hours like translating social media posts, or any other activity which does not create immense value.
+- The team has to have caps on certain activities where members can invoice unlimited hours like translating social media posts or any other activity which does not create immense value and can be misused.

 ## Employee Retention: